standroidbeta/standroidbeta.github.io/_posts/2019-05-24-First-Kaggle-Competition.md

 ---

 ## Purpose
 This is my second data science project at Lambda School where I participated in a week-long private Kaggle Challenge to predict the functonality of water pumps in Tanzania.
-For the record, I did not place in the top half of my class but I was able to predict a respectible accuracy by using an XGBoost classification model using both randomized search cross-validation and grid search cross-validation techniques.
+For the record, I did not place in the top half of my class but I was able to predict a respectible accuracy by using an XGBoost classification model with both randomized search cross-validation and grid search cross-validation techniques.

 This was a really fun challenge because I was able to practically apply concepts that I have learned at Lambda School with real-world data that can be used for social good.